translate/amagama/docs/settings.rst

 ``MIN_SIMILARITY``
   Default: ``70``

-  The minimum similarity between the string to be searched and the strings to match.
+  The minimum similarity between the query string and the candidate strings.

   This can be overridden by providing another value using a :ref:`query string
   <api#providing-options>`, but there is a hardcoded minimum possible value of